-During the first half of the Spring term we will be using the theme of Nursery Rhymes to introduce the children to different areas of learning.
+During the Spring term we will be using the theme of Nursery Rhymes to introduce the children to different areas of learning.
 If you would like to follow this up at home here are a few ideas to try.

 - Talk about your own favourite nursery rhymes.
 Enjoy reciting rhymes with your child and have fun changing the words to make new ones.